caroleolivier/caroleolivier.github.io/_posts/2017-09-22-creating-a-react-app-from-scratch.md

 So webpack takes your code base, resolves the dependencies and outputs one single .js file containing everything.
 If you are developping a web application, all you have to do is to include that single JavaScript file in your HTML somewhere and the browser will load it.

-webpack is also very configurable and provides a bunch of very useful features like [module](https://webpack.js.org/configuration/module/) (allows you define how to load modules or files, e.g. load my code using Babel); [plugins](https://webpack.js.org/plugins/) (allow you to run extra bits of code on the bundle like minimising it); and many others I am not familiar with (yet!).
-Its configuration can be a bit overwhelming but the doc is really good and you can find plenty of information online.
+webpack is also very configurable and provides a bunch of very useful features like [modules](https://webpack.js.org/configuration/module/) which allow you to define how to load modules or files, e.g. load my code using Babel; [plugins](https://webpack.js.org/plugins/) which allow you to run extra bits of code on the bundle like minimising it; and many others I am not familiar with (yet!).
+Its configuration can be a bit overwhelming but the documentation is really good and you can find plenty of information online.

 ##### webpack-dev-server